cshorv/analogic-docs/docs/source/widgets.rst

 -  confirmMessage: what confirm message should pop up
 -  groupId: ID of the connected toggle’s, each toggle has to be refer to the same group naming
--  height: height of the widget
 -  icon: selected icon of toggle when ON
 -  iconOff: selected icon of toggle when OFF
 -  listen: {event, method} events for the widget listen to and method to do
--  marginBottom: pixel count of margin position
--  marginLeft: pixel count of margin position
--  marginRight: pixel count of margin position
--  marginTop: pixel count of margin position
--  paddingBottom: bottom padding of the widget
--  paddingLeft: left padding of the widget
--  paddingRight: right padding of the widget
--  paddingTop: top padding of the widget
 -  skin: Selected button skin
 -  titleFontColor: color of the button label font
 -  titleFontSize: size of the button label font